Explaining Florida’s Three Strikes Law: How It Works and Its Implications

 What Is a Violent Felony?

-A judge can only assign the mandatory minimum sentence if the violent felony history requirements have been met.
+A judge can only assign the mandatory minimum sentence if the requirements for a violent felony history have been met.

 How Effective Is the Three Strikes Law?

-Though Florida’s three strikes law passed with overwhelming support when it was first enacted, it continues to be controversial and comes with pros and cons.
+Although Florida’s three-strikes law was passed with overwhelming support when it was first enacted, it remains controversial and comes with both pros and cons.

 The Pros and Cons of the Three Strikes Law for Floridians

-The biggest advantage of the “Three Strikes” law for Florida residents is that it does help keep repeat, violent offenders off the streets—at least theoretically.
-While it’s true that “Three Strikes” rules have not had an appreciable effect on overall crime rates, there have still been convictions in that have directly targeted the larger problem of recidivism.
-This goes a long way towards keeping communities across the state as safe as possible.
+The biggest advantage of the “Three Strikes” law for Florida residents is that it helps keep repeat, violent offenders off the streets—at least in theory.
+While these laws haven’t shown a major impact on overall crime rates, they have led to convictions that specifically address the problem of recidivism.
+This can contribute to safer communities across the state.

 Call Metcalf Falls Today for Help Navigating Florida’s Three Strikes Law

-The criminal defense attorneys of Metcalf Falls know the law can be confusing.
-We also know how severely the three strikes law can affect your case and change your life if convicted.
-That’s why we’ll fight fiercely to get your charges reduces or dismissed to protect you from harsh mandatory minimums.
+The criminal defense attorneys of Metcalf Falls understand that the law can be complex and confusing.
+We also know how severely the three-strikes law can affect your case and change your life if convicted.
+That’s why we’ll fight fiercely to get your charges reduced or dismissed to protect you from harsh mandatory minimums.

 If you have questions about the three strikes law or need help fighting criminal charges, call 813-258-4800 today or contact us to schedule a free consultation.